How To Remove Self-Tanner From Hair

 Wash your hair

-This seems fairly simple, but it can be one of the simplest ways to remove self-tanner from your hair.
+This may seem fairly simple, but it can be one of the most effective ways to remove self-tanner from your hair.
 This is the best method for people with color-treated hair.

-Try and hang your head over the bath to wash your hair, as you should not get into a shower four to eight hours after applying self-tanner, as it might affect the way the tan develops on your skin.
+Try to hang your head over the bath to wash your hair, as you should not get into a shower for four to eight hours after applying self-tanner, as it may affect the way the tan develops on your skin.

-Try and only get your hair wet and avoid any water contact with your skin.
+Try to keep your hair dry and avoid any water contact with your skin.
 Use warm water, along with your normal shampoo, to scrub the stain out of your hair.

-Use a conditioner after doing this to bring back some moisture to your locks.
+Use a conditioner afterward to replenish moisture in your locks.

 Olive oil or coconut oil

-Many people swear that heated virgin olive oil works to remove self-tanning stains from hair.
+Many people claim that heated virgin olive oil is effective in removing self-tanning stains from hair.

-Make sure the olive oil is at a warm temperature, and not too hot that it might burn your hair.
-Leave it on for a little while to soak it into your hair, and when washed off it should remove the self-tanning stain.
+Leave it on for a little while to allow it to soak into your hair, and when washed off, it should remove the self-tanning stain.

 Color neutralizer

-You can try to use a chlorine-based color neutralizer, found at most stores, to remove the staining from blonde hair.
-It might not remove the stain completely, but it will tone down the orange and bronze tones quite substantially.
+You can try using a chlorine-based color neutralizer, available at most stores, to remove the staining from blonde hair.

-This is a safe option for both blondes, redheads, and brunettes since you can choose a product that is specifically formulated for your hair color.
+This is a safe option for both blondes, redheads, and brunettes, as you can choose a product specifically formulated for your hair color.

 Here are some color neutralizers that I recommend: